rubenfiszel/master-thesis/th1/2017-08-16-thesis-part-1.md

 - $\boldsymbol{\omega}(t+1) = \mathbf{\boldsymbol{\omega}_G}_t + \mathbf{\boldsymbol{\omega}_G}^\epsilon_t$ where $\mathbf{p}^\epsilon_t \sim \mathcal{N}(\mathbf{0}, \mathbf{Q}_{\mathbf{\boldsymbol{\omega}_G}_t })$
 - $\mathbf{q}(t+1) = \mathbf{q}(t)*R2Q(\Delta t \boldsymbol{ \omega(t) })$

 Note that in our model, $\mathbf{q}(t+1)$ must be known.
-Fortunately, as we will see later, our Rao-Blackwellized Particle Filter is conditionned under the attitude so it is known.
+Fortunately, as we will see later, our Rao-Blackwellized Particle Filter is conditioned under the attitude so it is known.

 ## State

-The time series of the variables of our dynamic model constitute a hidden markov chain.
+The time series of the variables of our dynamic model constitute a hidden Markov chain.
 Indeed, the model is "memoryless" and depends only on the current state and a sampled transition.

 States contain variables that enable us to keep track of some of those hidden variables which is our ultimate goal (for POSE $\mathbf{p}$ and $\mathbf{q}$).
 States at time $t$ are denoted by $\mathbf{x}_t$.
 Different filters require different state variables depending on their structure and assumptions.